david-bol12/Flashcard-App/README.md

   ** Types are saved as integers to make them easy to index on Menu Screen **

 ### Creating a Topic

+When creating a Topic a dialog box is shown where the user can input the Topic name On creating the Topic the below function is called creating:
+ - A document in the current Collection Path
+ - A collection in said document
+ - An info doc in said collection to keep the collection open.
+Firestore requires at least 1 doc in a collection.

  ```dart
 String id = DateTime.now().toString(); // Using current date as ensures unique id
 db // Instance of Firebase Firestore